Dear Parents of High School Seniors,

-Not everyone is applying early decision.
-For many students, you will receive the majority of your Early Action and Rolling decision notifications by the end of 2018.
+Some students will receive the majority of their Early Action and Rolling decision notifications by the end of 2019.

 It is a lot different revisiting a school as an accepted student.
 There is a fresh mentality – and sometimes honors colleges and merit money.

 The highest ranked school where your child is accepted may be the perfect fit for them.
 It also may not.

-This is SO important.
-Once you make your decision on where to go, contact the other colleges where your student received acceptances and inform them of their decision.
+Once your student makes their decision on where to go, have them contact the other colleges where they received acceptances and inform them of their decision.

-Do not feel pressured to make a decision before that deadline if you are not ready.”
+Do not feel pressured to make a decision before that deadline if they are not ready.

 HOW TO PAY FOR COLLEGE